 The Environmental Quality Incentives Program (EQIP) provides cost-share assistance to landowners to implement conservation practices on their land.
-In FY2020, $544,507.00 in EQIP money was obligated to Putnam County farmers that were approved for funding.
-These cost-share funds allowed landowners to install conservation practices on over 659 acres of farmland.
+In FY2021, $595,027.00 in EQIP money was obligated to Putnam County farmers that were approved for funding.
+These cost-share funds allowed landowners to install conservation practices on over 622 acres of farmland.
 These practices resulted in a drastic improvement in water quality, a significant reduction in soil loss, and improved grazing management.

 The Conservation Stewardship Program (CSP) provides financial and technical assistance to help land stewards conserve and enhance soil, water, air, and related natural resources on their land.
-In FY2020, $21,907.43 in CSP funding was obligated to Putnam County landowners to maintain enhancement activities that will be installed on farmland in Putnam County.
-These cost-share funds allowed landowners to install conservation practices on over 1202 acres of farmland.
+In FY2021, $143,371.00 in CSP funding was obligated to Putnam County landowners to maintain enhancement activities that will be installed on farmland in Putnam County.
+These cost-share funds allowed landowners to install conservation practices on over 850 acres of farmland.

 The PCSCD raised funds for education and other operational needs through geo-textile fabric sales and our equipment rental program.
 Additionally, the State of Tennessee appropriates a small operations grant for PCSCD use.
-Putnam County generously provides two full-time employees and occasional funding for special equipment purchases.
-During 2020, the Natural Resources Conservation Service provided two full-time professional soil conservationists, office space, supplies, and equipment.
-In 2020, the PCSCD also worked with the Tennessee and National Associations of Conservation Districts.
+Putnam County generously provides two full-time employees.
+During 2021, the Natural Resources Conservation Service provided a District Conservationist, a Soil Conservationist Technician, office space, supplies, and equipment.
+In 2021, the PCSCD also worked with the Tennessee and National Associations of Conservation Districts.

 Sam Tays, Chairman

 Wayne Moss, Vice Chairman

 Alton Freeman, Secretary/Treasurer